manvip28/AISQL_Select/README.md

 5. The results are formatted into a table and sent back to the frontend for display.

 ## API Integration
-The backend uses LangChain, Google Generative AI, and the Gemini API to process user queries dynamically.
+The backend uses Flask and the Gemini API to process user queries dynamically.